-Parsnips, brought to American by the first colonists, are a cool season root vegetable that requires at least 2 to 4 weeks of close to freezing temperatures to taste its best.
-Once the cold weather hits, the starch in the parsnip converts to sugar and produces an intensely uniquely sweet and nutty taste.
+Parsnips, brought to American by the first colonists, are a cool season root vegetable that requires at least two to four weeks of close to freezing temperatures to taste its best.
+Once the cold weather hits, the starch in the parsnip converts to sugar and produces an intensely, uniquely sweet and nutty taste.
 Keep reading to learn more about how to harvest a parsnip and when to harvest parsnips for the best flavor.

 Planting and Care for Good Parsnip Harvesting

-Plant parsnip seeds ¼ to ½ inch deep in rows, 12 inches apart about 2 to 3 weeks before the last frost.
+Plant parsnip seeds ¼ to ½ inch (6-13 mm.) deep in rows, 12 inches (31 cm.) apart about two to three weeks before the last frost in spring.
 Parsnips perform best when planted in a sunny spot in well-drained, organic rich soil.

 Caring for parsnips is an important step for a good parsnip harvest.
 Parsnips should be kept weed free and swallowtail-butterfly caterpillars should be handpicked off.
 Water parsnip plants thoroughly, once a week, during periods of dry weather.